jrblevin/markdown-mode/README.md

   * `markdown-xhtml-header-content` - additional content to include in the XHTML `<head>` block (default: `""`).

+  * `markdown-xhtml-body-preamble` - additional content to include in the XHTML <body> block, before the output (default: `""`).
+This is useful for enclosing additional elements around the Markdown output.

+  * `markdown-xhtml-body-epilogue` - additional content to include in the XHTML <body> block, after the output (default: `""`).
+This is useful for enclosing additional elements around the Markdown output.

   * `markdown-xhtml-standalone-regexp` - a regular expression which `markdown-mode` uses to determine whether the output of `markdown-command` is a standalone XHTML document or an XHTML